-2017 World Series on FOX61: Springer’s 2-run homer gives Astros Game 2 win
+2017 World Series on FOX61: New Britain native George Springer’s 2-run homer gives Astros Game 2 win

 Photo Gallery

-LOS ANGELES — George Springer hit a two-run drive in the 11th inning and the Houston Astros won a thrilling home run derby at Dodger Stadium, beating Los Angeles 7-6 Wednesday night to tie the World Series at one game apiece.
+LOS ANGELES — George Springer, a native from New Britain, hit a two-run drive in the 11th inning and the Houston Astros won a thrilling home run derby at Dodger Stadium, beating Los Angeles 7-6 Wednesday night to tie the World Series at one game apiece.

 The teams combined for a Series record eight homers.
 When the slugging was finally over, the Astros had hung on to win a World Series game for the first time in their 56-season history.